 Compound butter (or flavored butter) is one of the best kept kitchen secrets.
-You can use it in everyday meals, but it’s also nice on special occasions or holidays because it adds a little extra flair to any spread.
+You can use this garlic butter recipe for everyday meals.
+It’s also great for special occasions or holidays.
+It adds a nice touch to any spread.

-- Measure softened butter, parsley, garlic, salt and pepper into small mixing bowl.
+3. Measure softened butter, parsley, garlic, kosher salt and pepper into small mixing bowl.

 - Feel free to experiment with other spices and herbs!
 Sometimes I like to use fresh rosemary and thyme instead of parsley, especially during the holiday season.
 Fresh citrus zest is also very good in herb butter.

-- To experiment with different flavors in this recipe, consider adding a small amount of fresh lemon juice and grated Parmesan cheese.
+- To try different flavors in this recipe, add a little fresh lemon juice, lemon zest and grated Parmesan cheese.

-- This garlic butter recipe can be melted and served alongside lobster and crab legs.
-Or you can use it as a sauce for garlic butter pasta.
+- This recipe can be melted and served as a dip alongside lobster or crab legs.
+You can also use it as a delicious sauce for garlic butter pasta.

 Ways To Use Garlic Butter

-- Generously spread your butter on toasted bread, crackers, toasted crostini, cornbread, low carb dinner rolls or savory breakfast scones.
+- Generously spread it on toasted bread, crackers, toasted crostini, on French bread, pizza crust or cornbread, low carb dinner rolls or savory breakfast scones.

-- Mix into mushrooms and veggies like zucchini, brussels sprouts, green beans or roasted spaghetti squash to make them extra tasty!
+- Mix it into mushrooms and veggies like zucchini to make them extra tasty!

-- Scoop it into a small bowl and place atop a cheese board as a dip/spread option.
+- Scoop garlic butter into a small bowl and place atop a cheese board as a spread option.

 - Add incredible flavor to any protein: chicken, steak, lamb chops or even seafood shrimp, salmon, rainbow trout.

-- Melt a dollop over sweet potatoes, creamy mashed potatoes, mashed cauliflower, fluffy rice or cauliflower rice.
+- Melt a dollop over sweet potatoes, creamy mashed potatoes, baked potatoes, air fryer baked sweet potato or fluffy rice.

 To Freeze: This recipe is also freezer friendly, store butter frozen for up to 4-6 months.
 Place it in the refrigerator or on the countertop to soften before use.